Show Table of Contents

 Select - Click on a mark in the view to run the action.
 This option works well for all types of actions.

-Menu -right-click (control-click on Mac) a selected mark in the view and then select an option on a the context menu.
+Menu - Right-click (Windows) or Control-click (macOS) a selected mark in the view, and then select an option on the context menu.
 This option works well for filter and URL actions.

 Select a target sheet.
 When you select a dashboard, you can select one or more sheets within it.

 Specify what happens when the selection is cleared in the view:

 Show all values - Changes the filter to include all values.

 Exclude all values - Changes the filter to exclude all values.
 This option is useful when you're building dashboards that only show some sheets if a value in another sheet is selected.

 Specify the data that you want to show on the target sheets.
-You can filter on All Fields or define filters on Selected Fields.
+You can filter on All Fields or Selected Fields.

 If you chose Selected Fields, click Add Filter.

 In the Add Filter dialog box, select source and target data sources and fields.
 When you run the action from a specific mark on the source sheet, a filter is added to the target sheet that only includes values for the target field that match the source field.

 If you are connected to a relational data source, you can add sheet links across data sources even if the field names don't match.
-For example, if one data source has a Latitude field while another has a Lat field, you can associate the fields using the drop down lists in this dialog box.
+For example, if one data source has a Latitude field while another has a Lat field, you can associate the fields using the drop down lists in the Add Filter dialog box.
 When using a multidimensional data source, the destination sheet must use the same data source as the source sheet, and the source and target field names must match.
-In Tableau, multidimensional data sources are supported only in Windows.
+(In Tableau, multidimensional data sources are supported only in Windows.)